JuliaLang/www.julialang.org/blog/2020/08/2020-julia-user-and-developer-survey.md

 @def authors = "Andrew Claster & Viral Shah"
 @def published = "24 August 2020"
 @def rss_pubdate = Date(2020, 8, 24)
-@def rss = """This year, 2,565 Julia users and developers participated in the second annual Julia User and Developer Survey."""
+@def rss_description = """This year, 2,565 Julia users and developers participated in the second annual Julia User and Developer Survey."""

 This year, 2,565 Julia users and developers participated in the second annual Julia User and Developer Survey - up from 1,844 participants last year.
 This year, the survey was administered in 4 languages: English, Spanish, Chinese and German.